claudioacioli/udacity-frontend-nlp/README.md

-# Evaluate News with nlp
+# Evaluate News with NLP

 This is a Udacity project FrontEnd Nanodegree